TANYA'S

 If you are in the USA, you should see blood urea nitrogen (BUN) on your cat's bloodwork.
 In Europe, you will probably see urea listed instead, which is not exactly the same thing but very close.

-It is important to try to control high levels of BUN because they can cause lack of appetite, stomach acid, nausea and vomiting.
+However, it is important to try to control high levels of BUN because they can cause appetite loss, nausea and vomiting.

-BUN can be controlled via fluid therapy and dietary management.
-Treatments for stomach acid are also very useful and can make a CRF cat feel much better.
+BUN may be controlled via dietary management and fluid therapy.
+Treatments for appetite loss, nausea and vomiting are also very useful and can make a CKD cat feel much better.

-You can read about BUN in more detail on the What Do All Those Test Results Mean? page.
+You can read about BUN in more detail in the Diagnosis section.

 Creatinine (Crea)